-Sarah was also a featured artist in the inaugural Sound Gardens: New Music At The Con project, with the premiere of her piece “So It Happened Like This…” as a part of the Vivid Sydney Festival.
+Sarah was also a featured artist in the inaugural Sound Gardens: New Music at the Con project, as a part of the Vivid Sydney Festival.
+She was resident composer at the Tilde New Music Festival and the Atlantic Music Festival in Maine, US.
+Her works have been aired on 3MBS and 102.5 Fine FM radio stations.

 Composer website: via Soundcloud.